huzxaifa/quote-generator-web-app/assignment-2/README.markdown

 # Blog Summarizer

-A web application that summarizes blog articles from URLs, stores summaries in Supabase, saves full article text in MongoDB, and translates summaries into multiple languages using the MyMemory API.
+A web application that summarizes blog articles from URLs, stores summaries in Supabase, saves full article text in MongoDB, and translates summaries into multiple languages.

 ## Features